 - Inability to evert the lateral edge of the patella

 - Medial patellar glide is less than one quadrant

-  - Lateral patellar glide of less than three quadrants
+- The lateral patellar glide of fewer than three quadrants

 Patellar realignment surgery